Most HR professionals struggle to elicit meaningful insight with the deluge of data on tap, according to a survey.

 Social media is one source of data that is adding to the deluge and distracting HR from the metrics that matter, the survey found.
-Despite 88 percent of employers claiming a lack of confidence in the quality of candidate data from social media sites, 20 percent use that information to make hiring decisions and 30 percent believe it is useful in determining candidate fit.
+Despite 88 percent of employers claiming a lack of confidence in the quality of candidate data from social media sites, 20 percent use that information to make hiring decisions and 30 percent believe the data is useful in determining candidate fit.

-The Global Assessment Trends survey was completed by 592 HR professionals from companies headquartered throughout the world, including the U.K., U.S., China, Australia and South Africa.
+The Global Assessment Trends Report survey was completed by 592 HR professionals from companies headquartered throughout the world, including the U.K., U.S., China, Australia and South Africa.
 It also covered 10 industry sectors across small, medium and large enterprises.